jliu1999/Galvanize-DSI-Capstone-Project-2/README.md

 * SGD instead of Adam as optimizer
 * Three more CNN layers
 * Parameters: 202,945
+* More epochs: 100
+(Please note: Didn't choose learning rate 0.0005 because it is for Adam optimizer, should try different learning rate for SGD in the future.)

 Metrics | Base Model | Final Model | HoldOut
 ------------ | ------------- | ------------- | -------------